ai-naymul/SQL-Bootcamp-Resources/Challenge_Solutions/Challenge 04_Solution.md

 ### Solution - Challenge 04

-There are n situation in that challenge so the answers are
+There are 2 situation in that challenge so the answers are

 Situation 01: ```SELECT customer_id FROM payment ORDER BY payment_date ASC LIMIT 10;```